opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

-to pass on whatever sequence of characters they have available because this is significantly better than dropping the coordinate reference system entirely, writing those (potentially out-of-spec) characters to your CRS field anyway, or loosing a potential library that otherwise would have supported you.
+to pass on whatever sequence of characters they have available because this is significantly better than dropping the coordinate reference system entirely, writing those (potentially out-of-spec) characters to your CRS field anyway, or losing a potential library that otherwise would have supported you.
 Another reason to allow this is that there may be future coordinate reference system representations that solve some of the problems we will list below, and mandating an existing specification may prevent a producer from writing a better value